 Staff will be alert to the fact that whilst Extremism and Radicalisation are managed as a safeguarding issue there may be some instances where a child or children may be at direct risk of harm or neglect.
 For example; this could be due to a child displaying risky behaviours in terms of the activities they are involved in or the groups they are associated with or staff may become aware of information about a child's family that may indicate a child at risk of harm.
-(These examples are for illustration and are not definitive or exhaustive) Therefore all adults working at our school (including visiting staff, volunteers, contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead or Headteacher who will make a referral to children's social care or the Staffordshire Prevent team when appropriate.
+(These examples are for illustration and are not definitive or exhaustive)

+Therefore, all adults working at our school (including visiting staff, volunteers, contractors, and learners on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead or Headteacher who will make a referral to children's social care or the Staffordshire Prevent team when appropriate.

-The Designated Safeguarding Lead works in line with the responsibilities as set out in DfE Guidance 'Keeping Children Safe in Education' 2019.
+The Designated Safeguarding Lead works in line with the responsibilities as set out in DfE Guidance 'Keeping Children Safe in Education' 2023.

-The DSL will be aware of the DFE website https://educateagainsthate.com/
+The DSL will be aware of the DFE website https://educateagainsthate.com/ appropriate time, to include the responsibilities of the PREVENT strand of the Government's counter-terrorism strategy.

-The Designated Safeguarding Lead is the focus person and local 'expert' for school staff, and others, who may have concerns about an individual child's safety or wellbeing and is the first point of contact for external agencies.
-In line with Recommendation 2 of Peter Clarke's Report; the role of our Designated Safeguarding Lead will be extended, at the appropriate time, to include the responsibilities of the PREVENT strand of the Government's counter-terrorism strategy.
+The Designated Safeguarding Lead is the focus person and local 'expert' for school staff, and others, who may have concerns about an individual child's safety or well-being and is the first point of contact for external agencies.
+In line with Recommendation 2 of Peter Clarke's Report; the role of our Designated Safeguarding Lead will be extended, at the